Behind the Music

 She & Marty enjoy spending time with their 2 adult sons, their families & granddaughter Skarlett.

-Colin is a member of three musical groups in Maple Ridge.
-After playing sax as a teenager he put it aside for 40 years and picked it up again when he retired in 2007.
-He has 4 adult children, 10 grandchildren and two great grandchildren.
-He keeps busy with them, his music groups, traveling with his wife, Amelia and volunteer work.
+After playing sax as a teenager with the Vancouver Junior Band (Beefeaters) he put it aside for 40 years and picked it up again when he retired in 2007.
+He has 4 adult children, 11 grandchildren and two great grandchildren.
+He keeps busy with them, local music groups, traveling with his wife Amelia and volunteer work.

 Dan is one of our regular subs that are so valuable to the band.
 He is part of the remarkable Rohl musical family.
 Dan plays all varieties of saxes plus clarinet and bass clarinet in numerous bands around Metro Vancouver!